ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2024-08-14-TheAdjointMethod.md

 Comparing this to our 'autograd engineering' solution we can see that the adjoint $\lambda_t$ correspondds to our gradient vector $g$ and the extra minus sign stems from the time direction, which we didn't consider in the 'autograd engineering' approach.

 Once we solved the adjoint ODE $\lambda_t$ for all time steps $t$, we can simply use it as the vector in the vector-Jacobian product $\lambda^\top_t \frac{\partial f(x_t, t,\theta)}{\partial \theta}$.
-Thus again, the adjoint $\lambda_t$ is so to say an instantaneous gradient surrogate.
+Thus again, the adjoint $\lambda_t$ is so to say an instantaneous gradient surrogate as we used it in the classic autograd vector-Jacobian $g^T J$.